Ayms/node-Tor/README.md

 	* if chunk nb is 0, the ORDB checks OR_Stream['abcd'], the result is an array of chunks indexes.

-		* if the result exists, the ORDBs chooses the index M of number of elements of the result minus 4 times the window size (N), the result is an array of [circ,type]
+		* if the result exists, the ORDBs chooses the index M of number of elements of the result minus 2 times the window size (N), the result is an array of [circ,type]

 			* The ORDB chooses the first one that has a valid circuit and sends the request 'abcd' N 0, A will know N in the db_data answer, the ORDB removes the first from the list and put it at the end.

+			* the indexes of the sliding window are rotated and reused (here when the user reaches N+window size the next chunk requested will be 1)

+			* timestamp in message signature is used to make sure the requested chunk corresponds to the timing of its sliding window

 	* if chunk nb is not 0: